 We describe our significant accounting policies more fully in Note 2 to our consolidated financial statements for the year ended December 31, 2022.
-We believe that the accounting policies below are critical for one to fully understand and evaluate our financial condition and results of operations.

-The discussion and analysis of our financial condition and results of operations is based on our financial statements, which we prepare in accordance with IFRS.
+The discussion and analysis of our financial condition and results of operations is based on our financial statements, which we prepare in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
 The preparation of these financial statements requires us to make estimates using assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported revenues and expenses during the reporting periods.
 On an ongoing basis, we evaluate such estimates, including those described in greater detail below.
 We base our estimates on historical experience and on various assumptions that we believe are reasonable under the circumstances, the results of which impact the carrying value of our assets and liabilities that are not readily apparent from other sources.
 Actual results will differ from these estimates and such differences may be significant.